-Local Enterprise Partnership (LEP): The LEP is based on a relationship between the public and private sector and a strong commitment to work together to ensure the growth of a rebalanced local economy.
-The LEP will be led by the private sector and will contribute significantly to the renewal of the national economy as a whole.
+Local Enterprise Partnership (LEP): A LEP is based on a relationship between the public and private sector and a strong commitment to work together to ensure the growth of a rebalanced local economy.
+LEPs are led by the private sector and will contribute significantly to the renewal of the national economy as a whole.